Goekdeniz-Guelmez/Local-NotebookLM/README.md

 ![logo](logo.jpeg)

+NEW!
+A standalone-native app has been released [link](https://github.com/Goekdeniz-Guelmez/Local-Notebook-LM-App).

 A local AI-powered tool that converts PDF documents into engaging audio—such as podcasts or custom audio content—using local LLMs and TTS models.

 ## Features